ho-wan/vscode-trello-viewer/README.md

 - Trello boards, lists, and cards appears in left Side Bar.
 - Clicking a board or list expands or collapses object.
+- Click the 'plus' icon to add a card to the selected list.
 - Clicking a card opens the markdown file as well as the previewer, opening this to the right side (editor column 2 by default).
-- Clicking on the star to the right of a list assigns this as your "favourite list", shown in the lower part of the side bar.
+- Clicking on the 'star' icon to the right of a list assigns this as your "favourite list", shown in the lower part of the side bar.
 - Clicking on the icons in the side bar runs various commands, such as setting credentials, removing credentials, showing saved info, and refreshing views.

 ## Trello Card Markdown Preview